ISFJ vs. INFJ: What Are the Differences?

 Defenders also have a strong practical side, they know what needs to be done and are happy to do even the most mundane tasks enthusiastically when it contributes towards their goals.

 Much like ISFJs, INFJs strengths lie in their sense of compassion and are drawn to helping people that they care about.
-Advocates have a strong altruistic streak and an innate ability to know how others are feeling and when they need help.
+Counselors have a strong altruistic streak and an innate ability to know how others are feeling and when they need help.
 When combined with their creative skillset, this personality can help out others with their imaginative and problem solving skills.

-Advocates also have a strong set of principles.
+Counselors also have a strong set of principles.
 INFJs feel their beliefs deeply and will passionately put in the work to help them work towards those beliefs.

 ISFJs can be especially humble and they can struggle to stand up for themselves or take credit when it’s due to them.
 Defenders should take care to not let their own achievements go unnoticed.